Panacea: Pareto Alignment via Preference Adaptation for LLMs: Panacea: Pareto Alignment via Preference Adaptation

-With respect to the aggregated objective, trainable parameters for each weight matrix $\mW^i$, including $\mU^i$, $\mV^i$, $(\sigma^i_1, \ldots, \sigma^i_k)$, $s^i$, are then updated via gradient descent.
-At convergence, sampling preferences on the entire preference simplex recovers the whole PF, as proved in \Cref{sec_ls_theory}.
-In the inference stage, the user specifies a preference vector and obtains the corresponding Pareto optimal model that aligns with his/her preference.
-We present visual and algorithmic illustrations of Panacea in \Cref{fig:Panacea} and \Cref{alg:Panacea}.
+With respect to the aggregated objective, trainable parameters for each weight matrix $\mW^l$, including $\mU^l$, $\mV^l$, $(\sigma^l_1, \ldots, \sigma^l_k)$, $s^l$, are then updated via gradient descent.
+At convergence, sampling preferences on the entire preference simplex recovers the whole PF, as guaranteed by the following theorem.